 A playful collage of mid-century furnishings, hand-woven carpets by Märta Måås-Fjetterström, curated artworks, antiques and contemporary pieces like the Bamse chairs by Hans W Wegner, conspire with earthy Flemish hues, marble, well-turned books, potted houseplants and reflective metals in this luxury hotel of consummate liveable design.

-The heart of Ett Hem is the ground floor, an assemblage of parlours, a library bookcase Vitsoe '606' shelving system designed by Dieter Ramsand paired with vintage Kaare Klint leather chairs clustered round the dining table and a Lindsay Adelman lamp.
-Even the lovely kitchen and winter garden play host to dining.
+The heart of Ett Hem is the ground floor, an assemblage of parlours - a library bookcase Vitsoe '606' shelving system designed by Dieter Ramsand pairs with vintage Kaare Klint leather chairs, all clustered around the dining table with a Lindsay Adelman lamp.
+Even the lovely kitchen and winter garden play host to creative luxury dining.
 You want to touch everything, tactility and intricacy deliberately creating soft boundaries without the use of walls, a seamless ward of comfort and flawless living.

 Ett Hem is a quite recluse on a turn-of-the-century residential street in smart Östermalm, an affluent corner and fittingly home to the Embassy district in central Stockholm.